happysundar/notes/postgres_readonly_user.md

     1. GRANT CONNECT ON DATABASE <db_name> TO <readonly_user>;
     2. GRANT USAGE ON SCHEMA public TO <readonly_user>;
     3. GRANT SELECT ON ALL TABLES IN SCHEMA public TO <readonly_user>;
+    4. REVOKE DELETE ON ALL TABLES IN SCHEMA public FROM <readonly_user>;
-    4. GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO <readonly_user>;
+    5. GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO <readonly_user>;
-    5. GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO <readonly_user>;
+    6. GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO <readonly_user>;
 ```

 ### Provide default read-only access for newly created tables/sequences/functions: